python/cpython/Doc/library/unittest.rst

 represent tests.

-The crux of each test is a call to :meth:`~TestCase.assertEqual` to check for an expected result; :meth:`~TestCase.assertTrue` to verify a condition; or :meth:`~TestCase.assertRaises` to verify that an expected exception gets raised.
+The crux of each test is a call to :meth:`~TestCase.assertEqual` to check for an expected result; :meth:`~TestCase.assertTrue` or :meth:`~TestCase.assertFalse` to verify a condition; or :meth:`~TestCase.assertRaises` to verify that a specific exception gets raised.
 These methods are used instead of the :keyword:`assert` statement so the test runner can accumulate all test results and produce a report.

-When a :meth:`~TestCase.setUp` method is defined, the test runner will run that method prior to each test.
-Likewise, if a :meth:`~TestCase.tearDown` method is defined, the test runner will invoke that method after each test.
-In the example, :meth:`~TestCase.setUp` was used to create a fresh sequence for each test.
+The :meth:`~TestCase.setUp` and :meth:`~TestCase.tearDown` methods allow you to define instructions that will be executed before and after each test method.
+They are covered in more details in the section :ref:`organizing-tests`.

 The final block shows a simple way to run the tests. :func:`unittest.main` provides a command-line interface to the test script.
 When run from the command